gqmaguirejr/Canvas-tools/README.md

 Files of the form: unique_words-for-course-likely-acronyms-* contain words that are likely to be acronyms (as determined during the prune operation).

-Files of the form: unique_words-for-course-likely-stats-* contain a summary of the statistics while the file combined_sheets.xlsx contains all of the statistics of the individual sources.
+Files of the form: unique_words-for-course-likely-stats-* contain a summary of the statistics while the file combined_sheets*.xlsx contains all of the statistics of all the individual sources.

 Files of the form: folders_for_* contain information about the folders and files (as determined when running getall-files).